ypcheng0911/Single-unit-OOP/README.md

+## Single-unit data storage and processing.
-## An object-oriented programming (OOP) project for single-unit data storage and processing in MATLAB.
+An object-oriented programming (OOP) project in MATLAB.

 # Usage
 Run warmup.mat to initiate the OOP object.